Agent-Hellboy/flask-starter/README.rst

-  - you can access admin interface by adding `/admin` in your base url
+  - You can access the admin interface by adding `/admin` to your base URL

-  - just write core logic in libs and present your prototype
+  - Just write core logic in libs and present your prototype

 Development Tools
 ---------------